Paul Goldschmidt Player Props: Cardinals vs. Mets

-Paul Goldschmidt -- with an on-base percentage of .267 in his past 10 games, 115 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals against the New York Mets, with Tylor Megill on the hill, on June 16 at 7:10 PM ET.
+On Saturday, Paul Goldschmidt (.267 on-base percentage in past 10 games, 110 points below season-long percentage) and the St. Louis Cardinals face the New York Mets, whose starting pitcher will be Kodai Senga.
+First pitch is at 4:10 PM ET.

-He had a one-hit showing in his last game (1-for-5) against the Giants.
+He had a hitless performance in his last game (0-for-4) against the Mets.

 Paul Goldschmidt Game Info & Props vs. the Mets